itaialcalai/CB_ass3/README.md

 ```

 ## Remarks ##
-* Currently, NN architecture is constant per execution and not calculated asa part of the GA.
+* Currently, NN architecture is constant per execution and not calculated as part of the GA.